adityarkelkar/node-rest/README.md

 ### Using MongoDB with mongoose plugin for persistent data
 - Run `npm install --save mongoose` which will import the mongoose plugin
-- We create a models folder and add `products.js` to it.
-This file will contain a json schema for products
+- We create a models folder and add `products.js` and `contact.js` to it.
+These files will contain a json schema for products and contacts
+- Follow instructions/comments in the file for more details